-This will help you to prepare your coffee and not affect the taste.
+This procedure will help you to prepare your coffee and not affect the taste.

-- Many people think using blanched or unbleached coffee filters will alter how your coffee tastes but this is not the real reason because no matter what kind of coffee filter you choose the coffee taste does not change, the fabric process does not alter anything.
+- Many people think using blanched or unbleached coffee filters will alter your coffee tastes, but this is not the real reason.
+No matter what kind of coffee filter you choose, the coffee taste does not change; the fabric process does not alter anything.

 - Something which can affect your coffee is the quality.
-When you buy a bleached or unbleached coffee filter, you need to consider the size, thickness not only the price because when you choose a thin filter it will not work well.
+When you buy a bleached or unbleached coffee filter, you need to consider the size, thickness, and price because when you choose a thin filter, it will not work well.

-- There are actually very few differences between bleached and unbleached coffee filters.
-The great difference with these filters is the bleached filter has a long process and it has an environmental impact.
-In the case of taste both work equal you just need to find out the best filter for your coffee marker.
+- There are very few differences between bleached and unbleached coffee filters.
+The significant difference with these filters is that the bleached filter has a long process and has an environmental impact.
+However, in taste, both work equally.
+You just need to find out the best filter for your coffee maker.

-The idea is not reuse coffee filters because it is clearly disposable nevertheless there are different opinions about if you can reuse or not coffee filters because this is a matter of hygiene, environmental and economic care.
-Some people say paper coffee filters specially can be reusable 4 or 5 times, having a suitable process of washing before discarding them.
-The worst part of reuse of this kind of filter is the oils from coffee grounds can still be caught up in the fibers and it damages the quality of paper making it impossible to recycle.
+The idea is not reusing coffee filters because it is disposable.
+Nevertheless, there are different opinions about whether you can reuse coffee filters because this is a matter of hygiene, environmental and economical care.
+Some people say paper coffee filters can be reusable 4 or 5 times, having a suitable washing process before discarding them.
+However, the worst part of reuse of this kind of filter is the oils from coffee grounds can still be caught up in the fibers, and it damages the quality of paper, making it impossible to recycle.

-On the other hand, if your goal is to help with the environment there are in the market more coffee filter options which are made of another really reusable material like metal mesh.
-It, like the paper filter, needs a proper cleaning so as not to affect the taste of the coffee because the essential coffee oils can block it.
+On the other hand, if your goal is to help with the environment, there are more coffee filter options in the market, made of another reusable material like metal mesh.
+Like the paper filter, it needs proper cleaning not to affect the taste of the coffee because the essential coffee oils can block it.
 Just make sure it is compatible with the coffee maker.

-There are some advantages about using paper coffee filters or reusable coffee filters.
+There are some advantages to using paper coffee filters or reusable coffee filters.

 - Metal filters can save money in the long run, but these are a little hard to clean.